 To turn on this feature for an inventory item:

-- In the Inventory module, open the item and then click the Pricing tab.
+1. In the Inventory module, open the item, then click the Pricing tab.

-- In the Cost Per: list, select the alternate unit: MBF, MSF, or Ton.
+2. In the Cost Per: list, select the alternate unit: MBF, MSF, or Ton.
 Depending on the unit, you will be prompted for item dimensions or weight.
-An MBF, MSF or Ton checkbox will also appear.
-Select this checkbox and notice that the Sale Price changes to the alternate unit price that will also appear on invoices and quotes.
+An MBF, MSF or Ton checkbox will appear on the top right of the Pricing Levels pane.
+Select the checkbox and notice that the Sale Price changes to the alternate unit price that will now appear on invoices and quotes.

 If you have questions or suggestions about this information, contact support@paladinpos.com.